alexzhangs/xsh/README.md

 __xsh_git_force_update: INFO: Already at the latest version: 0.1.0.
 ```

-Loading the latest development state of library [xsh-lib/core](https://github.com/xsh-lib/core) on default branch `master`, you should issue:
+Loading the latest development state of the library [xsh-lib/core](https://github.com/xsh-lib/core) on default branch `master`, you should issue:

 ```bash
 xsh load -b master xsh-lib/core